aquasecurity/kube-bench/README.md

 There are three output states:
 - [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed.
-- [WARN] means this test needs further attention, for example it is a test that needs to be run manually.
+- [WARN] means this test needs further attention, for example, it is a test that needs to be run manually.
-- [INFO] is informational output that needs no further action.
+- [INFO] is an informational output that needs no further action.

 Note:
 - If the test is Manual, this always generates WARN (because the user has to run it manually)